OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Method

-OmniX is a versatile framework for unified panoramic perception and generation, built on the pre-trained 2D flow matching model, FLUX.1-dev~\citep{flux1dev}.
-The overall pipeline is shown in Figure~\ref{fig:method_framework}.
-Before delving into the technical details, we first provide a general formulation for unified visual perception and generation.
+OmniX is a versatile framework for unified panorama perception and generation, built on the pre-trained 2D flow matching model~\cite{flux1dev}.
+To this end, we provide a general formulation for unified generation and perception.

 \textbf{Unified formulation.} Typically, a flow matching-based image generator $f_{\theta}$ is trained to predict the velocity vector $\mathbf{v}$ from latent representation $\mathbf{z}_0$ to latent representation $\mathbf{z}_1$, given a textual prompt $y$ and the current timestep $t$: